Hydrogen – the energy source of the future

 - Part 2 - Sector coupling and hydrogen – two sides of the same coin (PDF – in German)

-Karsten Lemmer is the DLR Executive Board Member for Energy and Transport and is a member of the National Hydrogen Council, which advises the German Federal Government’s State Secretaries Committee for Hydrogen by making recommendations for implementing the national hydrogen strategy.
+Karsten Lemmer is the DLR Executive Board Member responsible for ‘Innovation, Technology Transfer and Research Infrastructure’ and is a member of the National Hydrogen Council, which advises the German Federal Government’s State Secretaries Committee for Hydrogen by making recommendations for implementing the national hydrogen strategy.
 Germany’s national strategy was developed as the European Commission was publishing its own plan and setting up the European Clean Hydrogen Alliance to put it into practice.
 Based on its own experience of hydrogen research at the European level, DLR welcomes the Commission's ambition and hopes to secure a more prominent role for science through a permanent representation within the European Clean Hydrogen Alliance.

 Bernhard MilowEnergy Programme DirectorGerman Aerospace Center (DLR)Telephone: +49 2203 601-3655